Important Appeal Dates and Deadlines

-A student who has lost eligibility due to failure to make SAP may file an appeal, known as a SAP APPEAL.
+A student who has lost eligibility due to failure to meet SAP standards may file a financial aid appeal.
 An appeal will be reviewed only for documented "extenuating circumstances" beyond the student's control.
 Appeals not meeting the "extenuating circumstances" category will not be accepted.
 Submission of an appeal does NOT GUARANTEE the reinstatement of financial aid.
 Therefore, students should be prepared to pay for their books and other school-related expenses pending the outcome of their appeal.
-If an appeal is approved, the student will receive financial aid for the semester at the soonest payment date following approval.
+If an appeal is approved, the student will receive financial aid for the semester on the next scheduled payment date following the approval.
 Appeal process may take up to eight weeks depending on the volume of appeals.

-Students placed on "Suspension" may file an appeal for consideration of reinstatement of financial aid eligibility.
+Students placed on Suspension status may file an appeal for consideration of reinstatement of financial aid eligibility.
 The following are examples of reasons a student may file an appeal:

 - Students who have a Bachelor's Degree and those students who have already received 6 or more full-time equivalent years of Federal Pell Grant aid are not eligible for further Federal Pell Grant aid.
 These students may only be eligible for fee waivers, Federal Work Study, and Federal Student Loans.
 They must have an approved appeal on file to receive Federal Student Loans and Federal Work Study.